DrCyberZone/wgu-c195-advanced-Java/README.txt

 Description:

-This app was designed for a company to perform the scheduling appointments tasks for their clients.
+This app was designed for a company to schedule appointments for their clients.
 Customers can schedule appointments and view and edit them using the GUI application.
 This app will remind the user of a position within the next 15 minutes.
-This app can also change the software's language depending on the user system language.
+This app can also change the software's language depending on the user's system language.